bipesh369/bipesh369/README.md

 Tools       → Git, GitHub, Vite, REST APIs
 ```

-I'm currently looking for **frontend internships and junior React roles** where I can contribute to real products and grow alongside an experienced team.
+I'm currently looking for **frontend internships and junior React roles** where I can contribute to real products, learn from experienced developers, and continue growing through hands-on work.

 ---